ddtlabs/smartvisu-widgets/sonos/README.md

 - Popup with equalizer and volume slider for neighbour players

 **Important update note:**
-- If your are updating from version 0.78 or below, you have to replace a notify and delete a userReadings definition.
+- If your are updating from version **0.85** or below, you have to replace a notify and delete a userReadings definition.
 See change log blow.

 **Requirements:**
 - Fully functioning FHEM (at least version 9118, 2015-08-23) with configured Sonos modules
 - SmartVISU **2.8+** (https://github.com/Martin-Gleiss/smartvisu)
 - Fronthem (https://github.com/herrmannj/fronthem)
 - ~~FHEM Sonos player device names without umlauts or underscores in room name.
 A underscore between prefix and room name is needed on the other hand.~~
-~~ If you are affected then rename your player(s), please.
+~~If you are affected then rename your player(s), please.
 Otherwise you can try to change regexs in notifies and subs in 99_fronthemSonosUtils.pm.~~

 **Installation advices:**